vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_04_secure_secrets_asc.md

 1. From the Git Bash window, in the config repository you cloned locally, use your favorite text editor to open the application.yml file.
 Remove the lines 83 and 84 that contain the values of the admin user account name and its password for target datasource endpoint.

-   > **Note**: The lines 83 and 84 should have the following content (where the <your-server-name> and <myadmin-password> represent the name of the Azure Database for MySQL Single Server instance and the password you assigned to the myadmin account during its provisioning, respectively):
+   > **Note**: The lines 82 and 83 should have the following content (where the <your-server-name> and <myadmin-password> represent the name of the Azure Database for MySQL Single Server instance and the password you assigned to the myadmin account during its provisioning, respectively):

    ```yaml
     username: myadmin@<your-server-name>